-Broxtowe Borough Council has a close working relationship with Highways England and Nottinghamshire County Council Highways Department.
-Highways England manages the M1 Motorway and the A52, which run through the Borough.
-Nottinghamshire County Council Highways Department manage the remaining roads that run through the Borough; this includes the A610/B600 Nuthall Roundabout.
+Broxtowe Borough Council has a close working relationship with National Highways and Nottinghamshire County Council's Place Department who have responsibility for highways.
+National Highways manages the M1 Motorway and the A52, which run through the Borough.
+Nottinghamshire County Council Place Department manage the remaining roads that run through the Borough; this includes the A610/B600 Nuthall Roundabout.

-The Council works with Highways England and Nottinghamshire County Council by continuing to monitor air quality levels throughout the Borough, to inform them of any changes to the air quality levels, to provide maps of the air quality management areas and to provide yearly air quality reports.
+The Council works with National Highways and Nottinghamshire County Council by continuing to monitor air quality levels throughout the Borough, to inform them of any changes to the air quality levels, to provide maps of the air quality management areas and to provide yearly air quality reports.
 By working together actions are implemented where possible to ease congestion by maintaining a steady flow of traffic throughout the Borough and to also promote sustainable travel.